 What’s the solution in this scenario?
 Commercial auto insurance will help cover your business vehicle if you get into an insured care accident.
 It will help cover injuries to you, your employed drivers, or any passengers you might have, and will help cover costs such as medical expenses and lost wages.
 It may also help protect you from liability risks when you’re transporting products to customers or events.

 There are key differences between when a commercial or personal auto insurance policy would provide coverage, and these differences could leave you vulnerable to an expensive loss.
-Complete this quick quiz to find out if commercial auto insurance is the right coverage for you and your business.

 4. Small business insurance is more affordable than you think!